-The FPSC continues to find ways to reduce the costs of performing its continuing duties.
-In 2017, the FPSC continued its electronic tariff and service schedule publishing that will further reduce the number of paper documents at the agency.
-All official copies of telecommunications tariffs, price lists, and service schedules are available on the agency's website, as are all tariff updates.
-This development allows greater access to both consumers and companies and reduces costs associated with record requests.
+In 2013, the FPSC implemented agency-wide electronic filing and submission policies that will substantially reduce the number of paper documents at the agency.
+Coincidentally with the agency-wide policy, the telecommunications group began updating its online tariff filing procedures and converting its existing tariff documents to digital format.
+All official copies of telecommunications tariffs, price lists, and service schedules are now available on the agency's website, as are all tariff updates.
+This development allows greater access to both consumers and companies, and reduces costs associated with record requests.
 Additionally, the FPSC continues the process of eliminating all obsolete or redundant paper archives of companies' rates and schedules.

-Staff continues to conduct periodic internal cross training on its remaining responsibilities, through both scheduled office-wide training sessions and temporary transfers of job duties.
+Additionally, the telecommunications staff has become very flexible and able to perform a wide variety of functions.
+It has conducted periodic internal cross training on its remaining responsibilities, through both scheduled office-wide training sessions and temporary transfers of job duties.
 It has also developed comprehensive written Standard Operating Procedures for its functions.
 As staff become familiar with each other's duties, the requisite training time will be reduced should the need arise to further consolidate or transfer functions.

-In 2017, the FPSC also merged its telecommunications staff with another office to further streamline its processes.
+During 2012, the technical staff responsible for continuing the statutory mandates were consolidated and established as a stand-alone unit within the agency to maximize efficiency and minimize supervisory needs.
+Then, in 2017, as further efficiency measures and staff changes were implemented, the FPSC merged its telecommunications staff with another office to streamline its processes further.
 Some administrative and management functions were consolidated, creating more savings for the agency.

+Other efficiency-related activity has included the transfer of call testing for the Florida Relay Service from FPSC staff to the relay provider, streamlined telecommunications certification and certificate transfer processes, and further transfers of duties to administrative staff.
 As previously mentioned, the current staffing levels appear adequate for the FPSC's remaining statutory duties regarding telecommunications issues.